← All workflows

 Overview

-Drafting Articles of Incorporation for a 501(c)(3) nonprofit requires navigating both state corporate law and complex IRS organizational test requirements.
-Missing a single mandatory provision — such as the dissolution clause or political activity limitation — can result in rejected filings, delayed tax-exempt recognition, and costly redrafting.
+Drafting Articles of Incorporation for a 501(c)(3) nonprofit requires navigating a complex intersection of state corporate law and federal tax-exemption requirements.
+Missing a single mandatory provision — the exempt-purpose clause, inurement prohibition, or dissolution language — can delay IRS recognition, trigger costly amendments, and set back the organization's launch by months.

 How it works

 1. 1.
-Provide your nonprofit's details including name, state, mission, and governance structure
+Provide your organization's name, state, mission, governance model, and registered agent details

 2. 2.
-AI drafts complete Articles of Incorporation with all mandatory IRS and state provisions
+AI drafts all required articles with IRS 501(c)(3) compliant language and state-specific provisions

 4. 4.
 Export the filing-ready document in your preferred format (DOCX, PDF)